Arranging a funeral

 - Ownership (small family business or large firm)

-Most people would probably require the funeral director to provide the following services as a minimum:
+Some people will require the funeral director to provide the following services as a minimum:

 - Make all the necessary arrangements